 - A set of actions can be performed in a related resource of the user’s AWS account

-- For example, if a user attempts to delete an IAM role and request to access an EC2 instance for that role then the request gets denied
+- For example, if a user attempts to delete an IAM role and requests to access an EC2 instance for that role then the request gets denied

 Author: SVCIT Editorial Copyright